gitmachtl/scripts/cardano/testnet/README.md

 ## Create the StakePool offline with HW-Wallet-Owner-Keys (Ledger/Trezor)

+> Remark: This is a little advanced, but its the only way if you wanna do it completely offline.

 We want to make ourself a pool owner stake address with the nickname ledgerowner by using a HW-Key, we want to register the pool with the poolname mypool.
 The poolname is only to keep the files on the harddisc in order, poolname is not a ticker!<br>
 We use the smallwallet1&2 to pay for the different fees in this process.
 Make sure you have enough funds on smallwallet1 & smallwallet2 for this registration.